ashishpatel26/ML-Notes-in-Markdown/13-Appendix/01-Programming/02-Python/03-Pandas.md

 11. **Frequency Count**: The frequency  of factors in a column containing factors by using the `value_counts()` method on that column.
 Optionally, we could specify the `dropna` argument to this method with a Boolean Value specifying whether or not to involve null values.
 12. **Data Type**: We can explore the data type for any column that we want to, by having a look at the values of the attribute `dtypes` for each column in data frame.
 13. **Index of Max**: The `idxmax()` and `idxmin()` methods allow us to find the row or column labels where the maximum or minimum values are located with the help of `axis = 'columns'` for the column labels, and these methods default to `min()` so we won't have to specify anything there.
+14. **Indexes of Non NULL Values**: One can get the indices of non null values by using the `notnull()` method available for Series objects in Pandas.

 ## Time Series with Pandas